What can I expect from a Music Together® class?

 What if I need to withdraw from class?

 The deadline for families needing to withdraw is two weeks before the start date of your class.
 Deposits are not refundable after this deadline.
 Families are responsible for class attendance.
 Non-attendance does not constitute a withdrawal and all tuition fees are forfeited if the Center Director is not informed of your withdrawal before the registration deadline.
-If circumstances necessitate withdrawal from class please contact Center Director Lauren Whittaker at 724.863.7666.
+If circumstances necessitate withdrawal from class, please contact Center Director Jennifer Dudik at 724.863.7666.

 I’m concerned about my child’s behavior in class.
 HELP!?!?